-Face visors or shields should not be worn as an alternative to face coverings.
-They may protect against droplet spread in specific circumstances but are unlikely to be effective in reducing aerosol transmission when used without an additional face covering.
-They should only be used after carrying out a risk assessment for the specific situation and should always be cleaned appropriately.
-(Government Guidance)
+Face visors or shields can be worn by those exempt from wearing a face covering but they are not an equivalent alternative in terms of source control of virus transmission.
+They may protect the wearer against droplet spread in specific circumstances but are unlikely to be effective in preventing the escape of smaller respiratory particles when used without an additional face covering.
+They should only be used after carrying out a risk assessment for the specific situation and should